ReliaQualAssociates/ramstk/.github/PULL_REQUEST_TEMPLATE.md

   - [ ] At least one test for all newly created functions/methods?

 - Chores
-  - [ ] Problem areas outside the scope of this PR have an # ISSUE: comment decorating the code block.
-These # ISSUE: comments are automatically converted to issues on successful merge.
-Alternatively, you can manually raise an issue for each problem area you identify.
+  - [ ] Issue(s) have been raised for problem areas outside the scope of this PR.
+These problem areas have been decorated with an ISSUE: # comment.